HowTo: ESPEasy – Connect VL53L0X / VL53L1X distance sensor to the ESP8266 / ESP32 and read its data

 1. Hey Ralph,

 Yes, you're right.
-It's actually my "motto" to describe things in very small steps if necessary. 🙂 As soon as I have time I'll take care of it.
+Actually, my “motto” is to describe things in very small steps if necessary. 🙂 As soon as I have time I'll take care of it.

 Best regards